 Leavenworth is a German-themed town in Washington that has a wonderful Christmas market each year.
 This Christkindlmarkt is typically held in Front Street Park and Leavenworth Festhalle.
 For over two decades, this Bavarian-style annual Christmas tradition has been helping locals and visitors get in the holiday spirit over Thanksgiving weekend.
 There’s a lantern parade after the welcome ceremony.
 There’s lots of holiday music to enjoy here too, as well as a lantern-making workshop and children’s crafts at the Leavenworth Christkindlmarkt.

 The city of Arlington is the place to be if you love crafts and Christmas.
-This Christkindl Market is one of the largest of its kind in the Southwest.
-The local Christkindl Market here is full of vendors that sell beautiful pieces of pottery, garments with alpaca wool, and Christmas decorations.
+This Christkindl Market is one of the largest of its kind in the Southwest, full of vendors that sell beautiful pieces of pottery, garments with alpaca wool, and Christmas decorations.
 There are lots of kid-themed activities here, including a puppet show petting zoo.
 The lantern parade is definitely worth watching too.

-Helen is a German-themed town in northern Georgia, so it only makes sense that there would be a Christkindlmarket here!
+Helen is a German-themed town in northern Georgia, so it only makes sense that there would be a Christkindlmarkt here!
 This is a very walkable town, and the winters here are usually mild and pleasant.
 There are several German restaurants in town outside the festival, as well as fun shops that are open year-round.
-At all times of year, you’ll notice the German-themed architecture of the buildings in Helen and beautiful alpine scenery that you might not expect to find in Georgia.
-This market has free admission and is usually only open during the first and second weekends of December.
+At all times of the year, you’ll notice the German-themed architecture of the buildings in Helen and beautiful alpine scenery that you might not expect to find in Georgia.

 This Christmas market is a great place to find Victorian antiques and local Colorado wines.
 In fact, this is a great market for adults because there’s an annual pub crawl that lets you sample local wines and German specialties.
 Get in the spirit of Christmas by taking a horse-drawn carriage ride and listening to carolers sing festive tunes.
 This market typically takes place on the first two weekends of December.
 Don’t miss the chance to take a tour of the Hamill House and the Hotel de Paris Museums.
 The Santa Lucia Children’s Procession is extra special as well.

 There are dozens of vendors at Philadelphia’s Christmas Village, which sells lots of holiday gifts and delicious foods.
 Favorites foods of the festival include sausages and waffles.
 This market carries a very authentic German vibe and is also famous for its mulled wine.
 This market is located downtown at Love Park just west of City Hall.
-Admission to the market is free, and it’s typically open from 11am to 7pm Sundays through Thursdays and 11am to 8pm Fridays and Saturdays.
 It runs from Thanksgiving through Christmas Eve and often has a “sneak peek” weekend before the official opening to get visitors excited for what’s to come.